-Yuliya and Mike didn’t know what dropshipping was until the weekend they launched their store.
-In the few years since, they’ve created a 7-figure business.
+Yuliya and Mike didn’t know about dropshipping until they launched their store.
+Through the help of email marketing, they’ve created a 7-figure business in just a few short years.
 They tell us all about that journey, including the part where they got married.

 Dropshipping wasn’t actually their first ecommerce business.
 That would be the subscription box service they launched.
 The subscription box was fun… but packing boxes six hours at a time wasn’t so fun.
 So Mike and Yuliya took all the lessons they learned from the subscription box, and applied them to dropshipping.
 They’ve ended up with a store that kills it on some of the things that dropshippers often struggle with – email, repeat business, and a killer conversion rate.

 We talked to them about all of it.
 Enjoy!

 If you want to reach out, shoot us a note at email@example.com.

 Start Yours is a podcast about ecommerce, dropshipping, and all things launching a business.